department-of-veterans-affairs/va.gov-team/platform/cms/onboarding/library/sprint-best-practices.md

 2. To plan the work to be done based on capacity, roadmap, and prioritization from our Product Owners.

 ### Best practices
-1. Prior to sprint planning, each team member will update their previous sprint’s issues on the Zenhub board with the latest status information and comments.
+1. Prior to sprint planning, each team member will update their previous sprint’s issues on the sprint board with the latest status information and comments.
 2. Any cards added to the sprint, particularly those identified as sprint goals, will be assigned to a specific person.
 3. Any cards added to the sprint will have been previously refined with enough detail for someone to understand the issue and its definition of done.
 4. It will have a point estimation and clear acceptance criteria to complete.